Alejandro194/movie_app_test/README.md

 ## Acknowledgments

-This app was created as part of a tecnical test for a job position in codeberry solutions.
+This app was created as part of a tecnical test for a job position in Codeberry Solutions.
 I thank then for the chanllenge and the opportunity.